Lyra Classes at The Last Carnival

 Lyra Level 1

 Come hang with us!
 In this class you can learn the moves and transitions to bend and twist your body gracefully around this circle in the sky.
 In beginners Aerial Hoop class we will focus on the basics of aerial bar work.
 You will learn how to steer the lyra, body positioning, balance, and conditioning moves that will allow you to properly execute moves with grace and style (neither of which you need to join in).
-By the end of this class you will have learned different mounts, knee hangs, inversions, back bends, ankle hangs, arrows, hip hangs, splits, leg blocks, back balances, and fancy sitting poses, how to steer the lyra, and much more.
+Level 1 class focuses on movements and poses beneath the bar and inside the hoop.

 Lyra Level 2

 Intermediate to advanced students that are comfortable in the air and can hold themselves into poses for longer periods of time and have the stamina to transition safely through multiple moves are ready to move to level 2 with instructor permission.
 In lyra level 2 we will be cleaning up poses from level 1 class as well as start learning moves above and outside the aerial hoop.
-Students will focus on momentum moves, single arm hangs, shoulder hangs, neck hangs, toe hangs, ankle hangs, single knee hangs, more extreme backbends and splits, more muscle moves, drops, and dynamic movements.
+Students will focus on momentum moves, more muscle moves, drops, and dynamic movements and transitions.
 Once these skills are mastered we will move on to playing with the artistry of the apparatuses, creating sequenced moves to music.
-There is something for everyone at every level.
-Come learn to be awesome with us!

 The aerial hoop (also known as the lyra when it has a flat top, aerial ring or circeaux) is a circular metal apparatus (resembling a hula hoop) suspended in the air.
 Circus artists use it to perform aerial acrobatics.
 The act usually combines static and swinging trapeze skills with static, spinning, and swinging poses.

 Aerial hoop is similar to some styles of gymnastics.
 However, it is performed as an art form instead of a competitive sport.
 Aerial hooping involves a great deal of strength, flexibility, and grace.
 As such, it is also a popular fitness activity.
 The poses and movements tone the whole body while improving flexibility and balance.